aayush4515/mobile-app-dev-course/README.md

 ### 📖 Overview

-Through this course, I explored the principles and practices of mobile app development, including:
+Through this course, I will explore the principles and practices of mobile app development, including:

 - Designing and building intuitive, user-friendly mobile interfaces